Manolo1987/portfolio/README.md

 # PlayDaily
-A WebApp that lets the user track its stats for the game like the amount of wins and losses, kills, deaths and assists and also average K/D.
+A WebApp that lets the user track its stats for Counter-Strike like the amount of wins and losses, kills, deaths and assists and also average K/D.
 Futhermore it provides the user with news about CS2 (Counter-Strike 2).

 - Future feature should be video upload capability for sharing your highlights with your friends and followers